How Can I Help My Toddler Sleep Well at Night?

 To protect your little one’s ears, lower the sound machine volume and keep it at least 200 centimeters (about 6 feet) away from them.12

-Melatonin is a hormone that increases at night and tells your little one’s body that it is time to sleep.10,13,14,15 Light can suppress melatonin and trick your child’s body into thinking it is daytime.5,16 Blue light from screens (tablets, cell phones, computers, or TVs) has been shown to have the biggest impact on melatonin suppression, resulting in difficulty sleeping.10,13,16
+Melatonin is a hormone that increases at night and helps your little one sleep.10,13,14,15 Light can suppress melatonin and trick your child’s body into thinking it is daytime.5,16 Blue light from screens (tablets, cell phones, computers, or TVs) has been shown to have the biggest impact on melatonin suppression, resulting in difficulty sleeping.10,13,16

 To help with this, keep screens out of your child’s room, especially at night; and avoid using electronics starting about an hour before bed.
 1,9,10 This is a good recommendation for everyone in the family, but especially for a toddler who is not sleeping enough.1,13,16

 A safe sleeping space

 Toddlers are known escape artists, so you’ll want to keep their room as safe as possible.
 Bolt all the furniture to the walls and secure drawers with childproof latches.17 A gate at the door and at the top of the stairs may also be necessary, especially for a toddler who may be waking up at night while you are still sound asleep.17

 Learn more: Setting up a Safe Sleep Environment

 Tips to help your toddler sleep well at night

 As children age, they are able to withstand longer periods of wakefulness.
 If your toddler is having trouble falling asleep at bedtime; waking up at night; won’t sleep through the night; or waking too early in the morning, it could be that your little one is getting too much day sleep or is napping too late in the day for their age and stage of development.18

 Learn more here: Transitioning to a New Nap Pattern